 If you feel you fall under this category, by now you may be wondering where your nomadic path should take you.
 Let’s take a look at the most appealing places to spend your office hours.

 If you’re up for something exotic, then Thailand has much to offer.
-Chiang Mai is considered the hub of digital nomads since it’s inexpensive, easy to navigate and has an abundance of co-working spaces.
+Chiang Mai is considered the hub of digital nomads since it’s inexpensive.
+Also, easy to navigate and has an abundance of co-working spaces.

 It has embraced the new-age nomadic culture while offering a mix of ancient temples and impressive nature which will definitely boost your creativity.